“We make a living by what we get. We make a life by what we give”.

 A committed mentor throughout Nick’s four years of college, Matt provided support and advice whenever Nick needed it.
 There is no doubt that Matt’s help and commitment to being a mentor made a significant difference in Nick’s life.
 They met in person a few times each year and regularly communicated via phone and email.
 Nick is incredibly grateful for everything that Matt did for him during his college career, and invited Matt and his family to his graduation ceremony.

 After a challenging childhood, Nick’s future is bright.
 His success story is due, in no small part, to the support and encouragement he received during his college journey.
+Nick is now a senior Financial Analyst at State Farm.
+He is married and in his spare time he coaches his local high school basketball team!

 Where did it all start?